 Analyzing BlackBerry's Unusual Options Activity

-Shares of BlackBerry (NYSE:BB) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $10.37.
+On Monday, shares of BlackBerry (NYSE:BB) saw unusual options activity.
+After the option alert, the stock price moved down to $9.96.

 - Sentiment: BULLISH